 1. With The Food Wrapped

-One of the most common ways to use foil is covering food.
+One of the most common ways to use foil is to cover food.
 Probably one of the easiest ways to heat the food.
-People are in so rush nowadays, be it for work or something else, that they don’t have the time to heat the food over gas.
+People are in so a rush nowadays, be it for work or something else, that they don’t have the time to heat their food over gas.
 And with the aluminum foil coming in so handy, all you need to do is wrap your food in it & place it in the oven or microwave.
 Many of you might not know, but when we keep food items like veggies & meat wrapped in aluminum foil for heating, it gets cooked/heated so well because it retains all the food’s moisture, thus not leaving it dry.

 2. On The Baking Tray